Diablo-D3/dotfiles/README.md

 I should write an actual script to stand-up my personal Debian VMs (or use one of the thousands of tools for this).
 Until then...

+#### Core OS
-`sudo apt install sysvinit-core openssh-server libpam-elogind bash-completion bc deborphan file git lsb-release vim rsync wget` (remove systemd, install sshd without systemd dep, install basic tools)
+`sudo apt install sysvinit-core openssh-server libpam-elogind bash-completion bc deborphan file git lsb-release vim rsync wget unzip`

+#### Additional userland tools
 `sudo apt install fzf fd-find ripgrep tmux` (currently separated out because they pull in unstable/experimental versions, don't do this on low disk space VMs)

+#### Neovim and dev
-`sudo apt install neovim shellcheck python3-venv` (everything required for neovim)

-`sudo apt install man-db manpages manpages-dev manpages-posix manpages-posix-dev` (install all the relevant manpages)
+`sudo apt install neovim shellcheck yamllint python3-venv npm nodejs` `sudo apt install man-db manpages manpages-dev manpages-posix manpages-posix-dev`

 ### opensshd on WSL2